ChrisCepeda/Pottery-Shop/README.md

 # :sparkles:	Pottery-Shop :amphora: :sparkles:

 ## :page_facing_up: Brief
- **:zap: Construct a eCommerce site with a 3tier architectural pattern: frontend, backend and database using JavaScript and Json. <br>
+ **:zap: Construct a eCommerce site with a 3tier architectural pattern: frontend, backend and database. <br>
-   :zap: My idea: Pottery Shop where the customer could purchase pottery courses, tours and cheramics.
+   :zap: Project: Pottery Shop with items, cart and admin function.
 I decided to use the MERN stack.** <br>